 Immunizations protect people from certain diseases that can be dangerous, cause suffering, or for which there is no cure.
 Getting immunized is the best way to protect yourself and your loved ones from getting these diseases.

-Infants, young children, those who are sick, and the elderly are the ones with the highest risk of of contracting these diseases.
-Immunizations help build up the immune system to become stronger to fight off these disease.
+Infants, young children, those who are sick, and the elderly are the ones with the highest risk of contracting these diseases.
+Immunizations help build up the immune system to become stronger to fight off these diseases.

 Vaccines do begin to wear off as you age.
 Boosters are recommended for certain vaccines as you age.